nickyhajal/world-domination-summit/_content/speakers/gavin-aung-than.md

 **Gavin Aung Than** is a cartoonist based in Melbourne, Australia.
 After working in the corporate graphic design industry for eight years he quit his unfulfilling job to focus on his true passion: drawing cartoons.

-Gavin launched [Zen Pencils](http://zenpencils.com) at the start of 2012, a cartoon blog which adapts inspirational quotes into comic stories, and hasn’t looked back since.
+Gavin launched <a href="http://zenpencils.com" target="_blank">Zen Pencils</a> at the start of 2012, a cartoon blog which adapts inspirational quotes into comic stories, and hasn’t looked back since.
 Zen Pencils has been featured by *The Washington Post*, *The Huffington Post*, *Slate*, Buzzfeed, Gawker, Brain Pickings, Upworthy, Mashable and was named one of the top 100 websites of 2013 by *PC Mag*.